 Most debts in the U.K. are written off after six years from the date it was initiated.
 Certain conditions have to be met; it must have been at least six years since your last payment to the creditor, or the debt to your creditor must have been active for at least six years.

 Keep in mind that not paying your creditors on purpose can lead to court action being taken against you for not paying your debt.
-The period of six years applies to most debts, including personal loans.
+The period of six years applies to most debts, including direct lender personal loans.

 In most cases, debt is written off after a specific period, providing that you haven’t made any payments to the creditor, and it has been at least six years since the debt originated.